xaviatwork/cloud-workstation-tool/readme.md

 ### Create the configuration file

-Create a JSON configuration file in the Cloud Workstation Tool configuration folder with the following structure:
+Create a JSON configuration file `cw.cfg` in the Cloud Workstation Tool configuration folder with the following structure:

 ```json
 {